sajid-dsi/spring-component-framework/README.md

 ```

 server and client is deployed with a shared static lib both: api

 and the server is deployed with another shared component: basis.

-and your can separat the project into several modules:
+you can seperate the project into several modules:

 ```xml
 <project xmlns="http://maven.apache.org/POM/4.0.0" xmlns:xsi="http://www.w3.org/2001/XMLSchema-instance" xsi:schemaLocation="http://maven.apache.org/POM/4.0.0 http://maven.apache.org/xsd/maven-4.0.0.xsd">